FrostMegaByte/pythonJaRvis.github.io/index.md

-The paper has been submitted to FSE 2023, [please see our code here.](https://github.com/pythonJaRvis/pythonJaRvis.github.io/tree/master/Jarvis)
+The paper has been submitted to FSE 2023, please see our code  and dataset here.

+# Transfer rules